 - What can we do to improve our product and bring more value to you?

-Customer satisfaction is the key to acquire new customers and keep old ones.
-In addition to that, remember that NPS is just a part of a bigger picture.
-Don’t view it as a standalone metric that determines your whole customer experience.
-Combine NPS with other metrics.
+Customer experience scores are not vanity metrics that make no actual sense for your business.
+Customer satisfaction is the key to acquiring new customers and keeping the old ones.
+Yet still, remember that NPS is just a part of a bigger picture.
+Don’t view it as a standalone metric that determines how good the whole client journey is.
+Combine NPS with other metrics for customer experience.
 Customer Satisfaction Score (CSAT) and Customer Effort Score (CES) will be a good company.

-Focus on value and quality rather than numbers.
-It means that you should aim at improving the score rather than just increasing the figure.
-Take what you have learned from your insights and apply results to grow promoters, and convert passives and detractors into promoters.
+Focus on value rather than numbers.
+It means that you should aim at improving the quality score rather than just increasing the figure.
+Take what you have learned from your insights and apply the results to grow promoters and convert passives and detractors into promoters.

-Summing up, the goal of the Net Promoter Score is to help you analyze and support the relationship you’ve created with your audience.
+Summing up, the goal of customer experience evaluation with the help of the Net Promoter Score is analyze and support the relationship you’ve created with your audience.
 To make it effective, you should always listen to the voice of your customers and act on it.
-Instead of trying to improve the numbers, focus on understanding what drives the score, and improve it to create and sustain long-term customer success.
+Instead of improving the numbers, focus on understanding what drives the CX score and improving it to create and sustain long-term customer satisfaction.

-CSAT is a commonly-used key performance indicator.
-We usually apply this metric to track how satisfied customers are with your product.
+CSAT is a commonly-used key performance indicator for customer experience.
+We usually apply this metric to track how satisfied customers are with the product.

-CSAT surveys are usually sent when you want to see how happy customers are with a certain aspect of your product.
-For example, you’ve added a new feature and want to see how efficient and useful it is to the end-users and if any improvements are necessary.
+CSAT surveys are one of the ways to measure customer experience in regard to a certain aspect of your product.
+For example, you’ve added a new feature and want to see how efficient and useful it is to the end users and if any improvements are necessary.